Byron Mann

-Byron Mann (born Byron Chan, 1967) is a Hong Kong-American actor of film and television.
+Byron Mann Fung (文峰 (Man4 Fung1); nè Chan) is a Hong Kong-American actor.
 His best-known roles include Ryu in Street Fighter, Silver Lion in The Man with the Iron Fists, Wing Chau in The Big Short, Admiral Augusto Nguyen on The Expanse, Chang on Hell on Wheels, Yao Fei on Arrow, and Uncle Six in the Netflix series Wu Assassins.

 Early life and education

-Mann was born in Hong Kong to a Chinese American mother and a Chinese father.
-He was raised bilingual in English and Cantonese, and can also speak Mandarin and some Thai.
-Mann attended the Diocesan Boys' School, an all-boys secondary school in Hong Kong, where he was active in community theatre as both an actor and a writer.
-After graduating, Mann moved to California.
+Mann was born in Hong Kong to a Chinese-American mother and a Chinese father.
+He was raised bilingual in English and Cantonese and grew up in Kowloon.
+Mann attended the Diocesan Boys' School, an all-boys secondary school in Hong Kong.

-Mann received a degree in philosophy from UCLA in Los Angeles, California.
-After college, Byron attended USC Law School, but took a sabbatical after the first year.
-Back in Hong Kong, he received an acting role in the NBC TV movie Last Flight Out.
-He returned to Los Angeles, graduated from USC Law, passed the California bar, and pursued acting full-time.
-He also changed his last name from Chan to Mann.
+Mann attended a Christian college in Chicago, Illinois.
+After his first year, he transferred to UCLA in Los Angeles, California, where he majored in philosophy.
+After graduation, Mann attended USC Law School.
+During law school, he decided to pursue acting and took a sabbatical to explore opportunities in Hong Kong.
+Mann later returned to finish law school and passed the California bar exam.

+He changed his last name from Chan to Mann.

 Career

-In 1994, Mann's acting career began.
+Mann made his film debut in the 1990 TV movie, Last Flight Out.
+He acted in the film while on a sabbatical at USC Law School.

 Mann starred in films such as Red Corner and The Corruptor, and in the television show Dark Angel, and has also co-starred in Catwoman and Invincible.
-He is best known as Ryu in Street Fighter (starring alongside Jean-Claude Van Damme and Raúl Juliá) and Koh in the manga-based movie Crying Freeman.
-In 2012, Mann starred alongside Russell Crowe and Lucy Liu in The Man with the Iron Fists, directed by RZA, and presented by Quentin Tarantino.
-In 2015, Mann appeared in The Big Short, a Paramount Pictures feature film directed by Adam McKay, alongside Brad Pitt, Christian Bale, Ryan Gosling and Steve Carell.
+He is best known as Ryu in Street Fighter and Koh in the manga-based movie Crying Freeman.

+In 2012, Mann starred in The Man with the Iron Fists, directed by RZA.
+In 2015, Mann appeared in The Big Short, a Paramount Pictures feature film directed by Adam McKay.
 He also was a series regular on AMC's Hell on Wheels, playing the powerful railroad mercenary Chang.

 In 2018, Mann was a recurring character on Netflix's Altered Carbon.
 In June 2018, it was announced that Mann was cast in the series regular role of Uncle Six on the Netflix series, Wu Assassins.